androbaza/Xsight-heart-rate/logs/Andrey-logs.md

 * Meeting with Xsight team, discussuon of design ideas (1.5h)
 * Safety training to have direct access to Lichwerkstatt with my transponder (1h)
 * Next steps of my work should be offline in the Lichwerkstatt, as I need to have direct access to Jetson nano.
 Hovewer, this week I could not fit this work into my schedule due to multiple urgent responsibilities (looking for an apartment, preparing for midterms, preparting for presentations in other subjects).
 I will "reimburse" the time to the project as I get these urgent matters solved.
 The nice thing is that other members of the team do not rely on results of my work (yet), as we are working in parallel.

+## Week 8
+* Created [main loop](https://github.com/androbaza/Xsight-heart-rate/tree/main/resources/main_loop) with function for video capturing from the camera.
+Not tested yet, probably needs lots of debugging --> will check it as I get hands-on with Jetson.
+(3h)